-At 35 months Vic was roughhousing with his uncle Will, who would pull him by the arm and make him do something.
-Vic, interacting the entire time, kept pulling away and feigning escape.
-From a safe distance, Vic fixed his gaze on his uncle (Figure 27a), turned his body toward him, and issued a very rapid single downward right hand flip, HEY2, immediately segueing into a rapid right handed point above and behind Will.
-Will turned to gaze in that direction as young Vic did a playful pirouette (presumably because he was joking about the point in the first place, as his uncle had previously been doing with him).
-The HEY2 can thus be understood as a feigned prelude to a feigned indexical directive.
+Figure 27.
+At 35 mos.
+Vic played with his uncle Will.
+From a safe distance, Vic (a) fixed his gaze on his uncle, (b) turned his body toward him, and issued a very rapid single downward right-hand flip, HEY2, immediately segueing into (c) a rapid right-handed point above and behind Will. (d) Will turned to gaze in that direction as young Vic did a playful pirouette (presumably because he was joking about the point in the first place, as his uncle had previously been doing with him).